 Mrs. Fernandez and Mr. Arvizu divorced in 1971.
 They had two minor children, the younger one being Mr. Arvizu, Jr. The court gave Mrs. Fernandez custody.
-It ordered husband to pay $50 in child support per month per child.
+It ordered the husband to pay $50 in child support per month per child.

 In 1981, the court increased the child support to $200 per month per child.
 In 1985, Mrs. Fernandez filed a petition for contempt, alleging that Mr. Arvizu owed back child support.
-The court held a hearing and awarded Mrs. Fernandez judgment for arrearages in the amount of $13,175.
+The court held a hearing and awarded Mrs. Fernandez’s judgment for arrearages in the amount of $13,175.
 It also increased child support to $310 per month for Mr. Armando, Jr., who was still a minor.

 The court entered a minute entry ordering DNA paternity/maternity testing.
 Mrs. Fernandez filed an appeal from the trial court’s order requiring the paternity testing.

-Not every order after judgment is appealable.
+Not every order after a judgment is appealable.
 An order is only appealable if it meets two conditions.
 It must relate to a subject that could not have been raised in an appeal from the underlying judgment.
 It must also affect the judgment, enforce it or stay its execution.

 Here, although the first requirement was met, the second was not.
 If the court had vacated the child support order, that would have affected the judgment.
 But an order is not appealable if it is merely “preparatory” to a later proceeding that might affect the judgment.

-The trial court’s paternity testing order has not yet affected Mrs. Fernandez’s right to support or husband’s duty to pay it.
+The trial court’s paternity testing order has not yet affected Mrs. Fernandez’s right to support or the husband’s duty to pay it.
 And if the blood tests confirm paternity, the court would presumably leave the support obligation unchanged.
 There would be no need for an appeal.
 Therefore, the order is not appealable.

 In addition, in order to be appealable, an order must be signed by the judge and filed with the court clerk.
 Here, the paternity testing order was not signed by the trial court.
-For all these reasons, wife cannot appeal.
+For all these reasons, the wife cannot appeal.